bugthesystem/Flux/README.md

 > Optimizations still in progress, the readme will be updated as progress is made
 >
 >  Known issues atm:
+> - /docs/architecture.md needs to be updated to reflect, code blocks are outdated
 > - better alignment (64, 128, depending on CPUs) to fully prevent false-sharing
 > - cover resilience concerns
 > - review safety concerns (`unsafe` in use there and there)